sstangl/openpowerlifting/README.md

 ### Fedora 29

-First, [installing the Rust programming language](https://rustup.rs) using `rustup`.<br/>
+First, install the "nightly" version of the Rust programming language using `rustup`:

+```bash
+curl https://sh.rustup.rs -sSf | sh
+```

 When a menu appears, choose "Customize installation".<br/>
 Press the Enter key until it asks `Default toolchain?`.
 Type `nightly` and press Enter.<br/>
 Continue pressing Enter at the remaining prompts until Rust is installed.

-```bash
-curl https://sh.rustup.rs -sSf | sh
-```

 Log out and log back in to allow `~/.cargo/bin` to be part of your default shell `$PATH`.